Kunull/Blog/blog/2024-04-10-ejpt-review.md

 tags: [certification]
 ---

-I have achieved my eJPT certification finally.
+I have recently achieved my eJPT certification.
 As such I will be reviewing my experience and providing some tips.

 <!-- truncate -->